aehrc/vector-integration-simulation-pipeline/README.md

 For each dataset, the reads can be found in the output directory under `sim_reads`, and the information about the integrations can be found under `sim_ints.`

 ## Dependencies

-Execution requires `snakemake` and either `singularity` (recommended) or `conda` (envs may be out of date) to supply other dependencies.
+Execution requires `snakemake` and either `singularity` (recommended) or `conda` to supply other dependencies.
 If running with the `--use-singularity` flag, you may need to bind-mount the directories containing data and ouputs via the `--singularity-args` flag (eg `--singularity-args '-B /path/to/data -B /path/to/output'`).

 ## Test script